AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/slow_updates_tree.md

 You can also update by using the `update_at_private()` function in the interface.

-Learn more by reading [how it works in more detail](../../../concepts/foundation/communication/public_private_calls/slow_updates_tree.md) and checking out the [slow_updates_tree library](https://github.com/AztecProtocol/aztec-nr/blob/master/slow-updates-tree/src/slow_map.nr).
+Learn more by checking out the [slow_updates_tree library](https://github.com/AztecProtocol/aztec-nr/blob/master/slow-updates-tree/src/slow_map.nr).